KostasAndroulidakis/SIREN/README.md

 For a CS50 project, implementing debouncing manually demonstrates understanding of timing-based input filtering, rather than hiding it behind a library abstraction.

+### Why use F() macro for string literals?

+Arduino Uno has only 2KB of RAM but 32KB of Flash memory.
+By default, string literals like `Serial.println("text")` are copied to RAM at startup and stay there throughout execution.
+With many debug messages, this quickly consumes precious RAM needed for variables and stack.

+The `F()` macro tells the compiler to keep strings in Flash and read them directly when needed.
+This simple change - `Serial.println(F("text"))` - reduced RAM usage from 643 bytes (31%) to 321 bytes (15%), freeing 322 bytes for runtime operations.
+The tradeoff is slightly slower string access, but Serial communication is already slow enough that this is imperceptible.

+### Why use direct port manipulation instead of digitalWrite()?

+The Arduino `digitalWrite()` function is convenient but slow.
+It performs multiple operations: looking up which register corresponds to the pin, checking for PWM conflicts, disabling interrupts, and finally changing the bit.
+This takes approximately 6μs per call.

+Direct port manipulation like `PORTD |= (1 << 2)` compiles to a single assembly instruction, executing in approximately 0.125μs - about 50 times faster.
+For the ultrasonic sensor trigger sequence, which requires precise timing, this improved consistency in measurements.
+The tradeoff is reduced portability (code is specific to ATmega328P) and readability, but for a hardware project targeting a specific board, this is acceptable.

 ## What I Learned

 This project significantly deepened my understanding of Object-Oriented Programming.
 Coming from CS50's C-based curriculum, I was familiar with structs and pointers, but classes were new territory.